mchaudhary22/I2GDS2024/micro_g2/README.md

 ## Creating scatter plot and heatmap using RStudio
 Contact: Ying-Xian Goh (yingxian@vt.edu), Saehah Yi (shyi@vt.edu), or Clayton Markham (cjmarkham@vt.edu)

 This section explains the packages used and how the scatterplot and heatmap were generated for our data.
-All the data and code (written in R notebook) needed for these visualizations can be found in the `r_studio/data` and `r_studio/code` directories, respectively.
+All the data and code (written in R Notebook) needed for these visualizations can be found in the `r_studio/data` and `r_studio/code` directories, respectively.

 ## Packages information
 Ensure the following packages are installed and loaded:
-- For creating scatter plot:
+- For ordination plot:
   -  `phyloseq`: For handling and analyzing microbiome data, specifically designed for ecological and genomic data formats.
-We need this for reading `phyloseq` object (.rds files in `r_studio/data`)
+We need this for reading the `phyloseq` object (.rds files in `r_studio/data`)
   - `ggplot2`: For creating complex and customizable visualizations using the Grammar of Graphics.
   - `vegan`: For ecological data analysis, offering tools for diversity analysis, ordination, and statistical analysis.
 We need this for beta diversity ordination analysis.
-- For creating heatmap:
+- For heatmap:
   - `pheatmap`: For creating heatmaps with additional customization options for annotating rows and columns, adjusting color schemes, clustering, and scaling.
 It simplifies the process of generating visually informative heatmaps from data matrices.
   - `reshape2`: For transforming data between wide and long formats, which is often necessary for preparing data for visualization or analysis.
 It includes functions like melt (to reshape data from wide to long format) and dcast (to go from long to wide format), making it easier to manipulate data frames.